Inferring the stochastic gravitational-wave background from eccentric stellar-mass binary black holes with spaceborne detectors: Introduction

 In this paper, we investigate the SGWB produced by SBBHs from three distinct formation channels: isolated evolution, dynamical assembly in GCs, and in AGNs.
 To characterize spectral distortions induced by orbital eccentricity, we develop an analytical correction term that captures deviations from the strictly power-law spectrum.
 We begin with a preliminary detectability assessment for each SGWB with the TianQin, LISA, and Taiji detectors through \ac{SNR} calculation.
 We then employ a Bayesian framework that incorporates the Galactic foreground, which has been shown to significantly bias inferences of other SGWB components~\cite{Bender:1997hs,Nelemans:2001hp,Barack:2004wc,Edlund:2005ye,Ruiter:2007xx,Nelemans:2009hy,Cornish:2017vip,Huang:2020rjf,Liang:2021bde,Staelens:2023xjn,Hofman:2024xar,Liang:2024tgn,Pozzoli:2024wfe}.
 To improve computational efficiency, we derive a simplified likelihood function adapted to the null-channel method.
 Using this likelihood, we (i) perform Bayesian model selection to quantify evidence for an eccentric-SBBH-induced SGWB against contaminating Galactic foreground and instrument noise, and (ii) conduct parameter estimation to determine the precision with which LISA and Taiji can constrain the parameters characterizing the SGWB from eccentric SBBHs.

-This paper is organized as follows.
-Section~\ref{sec:FD} presents the theoretical framework underpinning our analysis.
-Section~\ref{sec:method} details the statistical methodology for SGWB detection with spaceborne GW detectors.
-Section~\ref{sec:Results} presents and interprets our findings, including calculations of the eccentric-SBBH-induced SGWB, \ac{SNR} calculation, Bayesian model selection, and parameter estimation.
-Finally, we summarize our findings in Section~\ref{sec:Summary}, concluding with a discussion of the results and potential extensions.
+This paper is organized as follows: Sec.~\ref{sec:FD} presents the theoretical framework underpinning our analysis.
+Sec.~\ref{sec:method} details the statistical methodology for SGWB detection with spaceborne GW detectors.
+Sec.~\ref{sec:Results} presents and interprets our findings, including calculations of the eccentric-SBBH-induced SGWB, \ac{SNR} calculation, Bayesian model selection, and parameter estimation.
+Finally, we summarize our findings in Sec.~\ref{sec:Summary}, concluding with a discussion of the results and potential extensions.